-SUMATRIPTAN (soo ma TRIP tan) treats migraines and cluster headaches.
+SUMATRIPTAN (soo ma TRIP tan) treats migraines.
 It works by blocking pain signals and narrowing blood vessels in the brain.
 It belongs to a group of medications called triptans.
-It is not used to prevent headaches or migraines.
+It is not used to prevent migraines.

 What should I tell my care team before I take this medication?